 All parties, advisors, and the hearing officer should be familiar with statements of parties and witnesses included in the investigative file.
 The purpose of questioning at the hearing shall be to ask questions that will clarify the party or witnesses' statement from the investigative file and that will help the hearing officer determine the credibility of the parties and witnesses so as to reach an accurate determination.
 In questioning of the parties and other witnesses, the hearing officer shall first pose any relevant clarifying questions that the hearing officer may have based on the hearing officer's review of the statement of that party or witness taken by the investigator(s).
 After the hearing officer has completed questioning of a party, then the advisor for the other party may ask relevant cross-examination questions of the testifying party.
 In questioning witnesses, the advisor for the complainant shall conduct any cross-examination before the advisor for the respondent conducts cross-examination.
-Before the testifying party or any testifying witness answers any cross-examination question posed by a party's advisor, the hearing officer will first determine whether the question is relevant and will provide an explanation for any decision to exclude a question as irrelevant.
-The hearing officer may instruct a testifying party or witness not to answer any question that the hearing officer deems irrelevant.
+Before the testifying party or any testifying witness answers any cross-examination question posed by a party's advisor, the hearing officer will first determine whether the question is relevant and will provide an explanation for any question that the hearing officer deems irrelevant.
 Neither party shall be allowed to challenge the determinations of relevancy made by the hearing officer during the hearing.